Creating a Retargeting Campaign for your E-commerce Website

 75.6% of visitors abandon their order

-Retargeting can be one of the most efficient marketing strategies available because it allows you to target only users that are already familiar with your site and interested in your products.
+One of the most efficient marketing strategies available, retargeting allows you to market to users that are already familiar with your site and interested in your products.

-To create an effective campaign, focus on displaying specific products to people who have viewed them repeatedly, rather than marketing to everyone who has ever visited your site.
+But to create an effective retargeting campaign, focus on displaying specific products to people who have viewed them repeatedly—rather than marketing to all your previous site visitors.

 - What is retargeting?